mrcavalcanti/mosaicoo/docs/sources/developers/plugins/metadata.md

 ## info

 Metadata for the plugin.
-Some fields are used on the plugins page in Grafana and others on grafana.com if the plugin is published.
+Some fields are used on the plugins page in Mosaicoo and others on grafana.com if the plugin is published.

 ### Properties